 How to Become a Superintendent

 Does the idea of making a difference in the school system and leading the school district sound like a career you are interested in?
 The role of the superintendent is a powerful one, but it is not a career someone simply lands.
-This is a lifetime goal career for many in the world of education, meaning it takes years of preparation and beating out competitors for this prestigious role.
+This is a lifetime goal career for many in the world of education, meaning it takes years of preparation and beating out competitors for this prestigious role in education administration.

 The role of the superintendent is the highest title you can earn as an educator.
 If you like the idea of being the top boss in the realm of education, then this is what you should aspire to as a career goal.
 The superintendent plays a major role in shaping the educational system, but it is also daunting at times.
 Superintendents head all the schools in their districts.
 With one superintendent per district, it also means competition for the position can be high.